The old Foss farm came with a great old dairy barn. We keep our dairy goat herd in the barn.

 Additionally, we need to finish up in our 4 main paddocks with better fencing and loafing sheds.
 Also, we have need to fence off several area of permaculture to protect it from the goats and sheep.
 600 feet of fencing.
 Of course we have all the usual homestead task every Winter provides.

-We have a new farm stand, not quite finished, it is open for business during daylight hours.
+Is open for business during daylight hours.
 The farm stand does feature a reach in cooler and a self serve pay box.
 Exact change only please.

 Built as a community effort the post are made of split Cedar.
 Our neighbor Jacob Foss donated the 3, 12 foot Cedar logs.
 We did the splitting in the driveway.
 The decorative walls are made from well weathered boards.
 These weathered boards date back to 1890’s when our land was first homesteaded by the Frank and Clara Carlson.
 To this day the original 2 story homestead lies in ruins.
 So we have been slowly going through it looking for good boards we can use for decoration.
 Jack Poz. a dear family friend, Benny Nebraska and our interns Devin and Rebecca all help built the farm stand.